Chart Color Schemes

 Port Melbourne features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

 The dwelling structure in Port Melbourne, as per the latest Census, consisted of 6.4% houses and 93.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 8.7% houses and 91.3% other dwellings.
 Home ownership in Port Melbourne stood at 27.8%, with mortgaged dwellings at 29.0% and rented dwellings at 43.2%.
 The median monthly mortgage repayment was $2,515, higher than the Melbourne metro average of $2,170.
 The median weekly rent in Port Melbourne was $522, compared to Melbourne metro's $420.
-Nationally, Port Melbourne's mortgage repayments were significantly higher at $2,515 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.
+Nationally, Port Melbourne's mortgage repayments were significantly higher at $2,515 versus Australia's average of $1,863, and rents were substantially higher at $522 compared to the national figure of $375.

 Frequently Asked Questions - Housing